Lurchicus/NumTor/README.md

 - Dan Rhea - Wed Aug 14 10:01:32 2024 -0400 - Changed naming in the info() procedure, updated the debug toggle comment and added imports to readme.
 - Dan Rhea - Wed Aug 14 10:06:33 2024 -0400 - Changed info() to use snake case for parameter names
 - Dan Rhea - Wed Aug 14 10:24:03 2024 -0400 - Added change history to README.md
+- Dan Rhea - Thu Aug 15 02:09:14 2024 -0400 - Added f"" formatting to the info() procedure, and improved docstring.
+Also added a docstring to the program (pylint seemed to like it)
+- Dan Rhea -  - Changed input to a function that error checks the input first.
+Fixed a few things pylint didn't like.